-- All patients had a named GP who supported them in whatever setting they lived, whether it was at home or in a care home or supported living scheme.
-The practice has a responsibility for patients in four care/rest homes, and each home had an individual GP who was responsible for that home and attended one day per week for regular ward rounds. - The practice was responsive to the needs of older patients, and offered home visits and urgent appointments for those with enhanced needs.
-The GP also accommodated home visits for those who had difficulties getting to the practice due to limited local public transport availability.
+- All patients had a named GP who supported them in whatever setting they lived, whether it was at home or in a care home or supported living scheme. - The practice was responsive to the needs of older patients, and offered home visits and urgent appointments for those with enhanced needs. - The Practice visited a nursing home each week with an established GP rota.
+Nursing home enquiries were prioritised and dealt with on the day.

+- The enquiries of carers' for elderly patients were prioritised to ensure efficient and safe health management.
+The reception staff was trained to prioritise these requests. - The GP and practice nurse also accommodated home visits for those who had difficulties getting to the practice due to limited local public transport availability.